sonic-net/SONiC/doc/voq/architecture.md

 At a high level, hot standby mode requires

-- Starting the Global DB on standby SSI in standby mode where it mirrors the active Global DB.
+- Starting the Chassis DB on standby SSI in standby mode where it mirrors the active Chassis DB.
-- Live sync of Global DB state between active and standby Global DB.
+- Live sync of Chassis DB state between active and standby Chassis DB.
 - Graceful handling in OrchAgent of loss of connectivity to SSI and continuing to operate autonomously.
-- Reconnecting to Global DB when Standby SSI is ready.
+- Reconnecting to Chassis DB when Standby SSI is ready.
-- Reconciling relevant Global DB state with SAI Asic DB state and modifying SAI state as appropriate to be in sync with Global DB.
+- Reconciling relevant Chassis DB state with SAI Asic DB state and modifying SAI state as appropriate to be in sync with Chassis DB.